When I started writing about small profitable businesses in Kenya I got these questions a lot, “Kenn, what’s the most profitable business in Kenya?

 You can make these stations locally or buy them ready-made.

 4. Other Equipment & Tools to Buy for the Startup.

 You will need a sterilizer to kill germs and to maintain equipment hygiene.
 Sterilizers go for as little as Ksh.
 5,000.

 You’ll also need: –

-- The locations of the store – this plays a major roll on your rent
+- The locations of the store – this plays a major role in your rent.

-- How executive you want your kinyozi to be
+- How executive do you want your barbershop to be?

 On average you will need Ksh.
 1,000,000 to start the best executive kinyozi in your hood but even Ksh.
 200,000 can do the trick just fine.

 Do you need more info on this business?